scooberu/terraform-google-gke-helm-vault/README.md

 ### Caveat: DNS Stuff

 The outward-facing ACME TLS cert uses DNS validation (because this is all happening programmatically, it's easier than trying to do HTTP validation).
 You'll need to own whatever domain you provide in the module invocation's `vault_hostname` variable.

+### Caveat: ACME/LetsEncrypt Cert Stuff

+The externally-facing TLS listener for this cluster is provisioned with a cert from ACME (LetsEncrypt).
+As a result, you will need to run a `terraform apply` at least once every 30 days in order to renew the cert.

 ## Example Invocation of this Module